edmnikolaeva/pet_store/README.md

 ---

 **Key Pain Points**
-- Growing market demand for pet insurance, especially for dogs
+- Growing market demand for insurance, especially for dogs
 - Users need a simple way to order insurance without filling additional forms
 - Existing microservices architecture must be updated to integrate new functionality